ch-om/React-projects/README.md

-# 👨‍💻 Roel - Student Profile
+# 👨‍💻 Role - Student Profile

 Hi there!
 I'm **Roel**, a passionate student exploring the world of coding, software development, and AI.
 I enjoy learning new technologies, solving problems, and building projects that challenge my skills. 🚀